spujadas/elk-docker/README.md

 - 5601 (Kibana web interface).
 - 9200 (Elasticsearch)
-- 5000 (Logstash server, receives logs from logstash forwarders – see next section).
+- 5000 (Logstash server, receives logs from logstash forwarders – see the [Forwarding logs](#forwarding-logs) section below).

 The figure below shows how the pieces fit together.